oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 |properties|no|map of property definitions|An optional map of property definitions for the group type.|
 |attributes|no|map of attribute definitions|An optional map of attribute definitions for the group type.|
 |members |no|list of string|An optional list of one or more names of node types that are valid (allowed) as members of the group type.|

-> What are group properties used for?
-> How can group attributes possibly be set, and what would they be used for?

 Group types have the following grammar:
 ```yaml